bluecube/line_follower/README.md

 ![Render of the robot](https://github.com/bluecube/line_follower/raw/v2/fusion360/output-exports/lf.png)

 Currently in the middle of a rework.
-See [master branch](https://github.com/bluecube/line_follower/) for the most useable version so far.
+See [v1](https://github.com/bluecube/line_follower/tree/v1/) for the most useable version so far.

 Changes for version 2: